SriHemnath/GoLang/Basics/04.Problems/05.AmazonValidCoupon/README.md

 2. If a discount coupon A is valid, then a discount coupon C made by adding one character x to both the beginning of A and the end of A is also valid (C=xAx is valid).
 3. If two discount coupons A and B are valid, then the concatenation of B and A is also valid (AB and BA are both valid)

+Solution:
+xyffyxdd
+A coupon is valid when it has same matching character.
+We can use stack to add and remove consecutive matching elements and if stack is empty we can consider it as valid coupon.